flyingnobita/safe-did-resolver/README.md

+> **⚠ This repo has been transferred to [Ceramic](https://github.com/ceramicstudio/safe-did-resolver).
+Please go there for latest updates and log issues there.**

 # Gnosis Safe DID Resolver

 > Safe is a DID method that uses the Ceramic network to resolve DID documents for Gnosis Safe